SpongePowered/SpongeDocs/source/plugin/configuration/index.rst

     The use of YAML format (https://yaml.org/spec/1.1/) and JSON format (https://www.json.org/) is also supported, but the preferred config format for Sponge plugins is HOCON.
 Conversion from YAML (or JSON) to HOCON can be automated by using a :javadoc:`YAMLConfigurationLoader` (or :javadoc:`GsonConfigurationLoader`) to load the old config and then saving it using a :javadoc:`HoconConfigurationLoader`.
+The `examples repository <https://github.com/SpongePowered/Configurate/blob/master/configurate-examples/src/main/java/org/spongepowered/configurate/examples/FormatConversion.java>`_ provides a demonstration of a proper format conversion.